 Increased alveolar capillary permeability, as occurs in any of the conditions predisposing to acute respiratory distress syndrome (ARDS)

-Blood (as occurs in diffuse alveolar hemorrhage Diffuse Alveolar Hemorrhage Diffuse alveolar hemorrhage is persistent or recurrent pulmonary hemorrhage.
-There are numerous causes, but autoimmune disorders are most common.
-Most patients present with dyspnea, cough, hemoptysis... read more ) or inflammatory exudates (as occur in pneumonia Overview of Pneumonia Pneumonia is acute inflammation of the lungs caused by infection.
+Blood (as occurs in diffuse alveolar hemorrhage Diffuse Alveolar Hemorrhage Diffuse alveolar hemorrhage is persistent or recurrent pulmonary hemorrhage that originates from the lung parenchyma (ie, the alveoli) as opposed to the airways.
+There are numerous causes, but... read more ) or inflammatory exudates (as occur in pneumonia Overview of Pneumonia Pneumonia is acute inflammation of the lungs caused by infection.
 Initial diagnosis is usually based on chest x-ray and clinical findings.
 Causes, symptoms, treatment, preventive measures, and... read more or other inflammatory lung conditions)

 Right-to-left intracardiac shunts, in which deoxygenated venous blood bypasses the lungs and enters the systemic circulation, usually occur as a long-term complication of large, untreated left-to-right shunts (eg, from patent foramen ovale, atrial septal defect).
 This phenomenon is termed Eisenmenger syndrome Eisenmenger Syndrome Eisenmenger syndrome is a complication of uncorrected large intracardiac or aortic to pulmonary artery left-to-right shunts.
 Increased pulmonary resistance may develop over time, eventually... read more .
 This discussion focuses on refractory hypoxemia due to pulmonary causes.